How to Build Your Annual Roadmap Presentation

 The good news is that your content is highly important and most people will want to listen to what you have to say.

 Building your product roadmap is not a solo show — the same goes for building your presentation.
-Make sure you speak with key leaders in the organization to understand what they think the audience needs to hear and to road-test your thinking before you present.
-Consider everyone who has a stake, from executives to engineering to marketing and even customers.
+Make sure you speak with leaders in the organization to understand what they think the audience needs to hear and to road-test your thinking before you present.
+Consider everyone who has a stake, from executives to engineering to marketing and even potential customers.

 Start with strategy